Interpretable Binaural Deep Beamforming Guided by Time-Varying Relative Transfer Function: Abstract

 \section{Abstract}

-In this work, a deep beamforming framework for speech enhancement in dynamic acoustic environments is studied.
-The time-varying beamformer weights are estimated from the noisy multichannel signals by minimizing an SI-SDR loss.
-The estimation is guided by the continuously tracked relative transfer functions (RTFs) of the moving target speaker.
-The spatial behavior of the network is evaluated through both narrowband and wideband beampatterns under three settings: (i) oracle guidance using true RTFs, (ii) estimated RTFs obtained by a subspace tracking method, and (iii) without the RTF guidance.
-Results show that RTF-guided models produce smoother, spatially consistent beampatterns that accurately track the target’s direction of arrival.
-In contrast, the model fails to maintain a clear spatial focus when guidance is absent.
-Using the estimated RTFs as guidance closely matches the oracle RTF behavior, confirming the effectiveness of the tracking scheme.
-The model also outputs a binaural signal to preserve the speaker's spatial cues, which promotes hearing aid and hearables applications.
+In this work, we propose a deep beamforming framework for speech enhancement in dynamic acoustic environments.
+The framework learns time-varying beamformer weights from noisy multichannel signals via a deep neural network, guided by a continuously tracked relative transfer function (RTF) of a moving target speaker.
+We analyze the network’s spatial behavior on an 8-microphone linear array by evaluating narrowband and wideband beampatterns in three modes: (i) oracle guidance with true RTFs, (ii) guidance with subspace-tracked RTF estimates, and (iii) operation without RTF guidance.
+Results show that RTF guidance yields smoother, more spatially consistent beampatterns that track the target direction of arrival (DOA), whereas the unguided model fails to maintain a clear spatial focus.
+We further extend the framework to binaural beamforming for dynamic target-speaker enhancement.
+The system is trained using a head-related transfer function (HRTF)-based acoustic simulation of a moving source, enabling realistic spatial rendering at the left and right ears.
+Spatial cue preservation is quantitatively evaluated in terms of interaural level differences (ILD) and interaural time differences (ITD), demonstrating the method’s suitability for hearable applications.